 If someone is experiencing a heroin overdose, it’s imperative for them to immediately receive emergency medical attention.
 Otherwise, they could die or experience permanent brain and organ damage.

-In the event of a heroin overdose, naloxone (an overdose-reversal drug) is generally used to flush the opioids out of the user’s system.
+In the event of a heroin overdose, naloxone (an overdose-reversal drug) is generally used for flushing opioids out of the user’s system.
 However, it’s not a guaranteed treatment, especially if fentanyl is involved.

 National Institute on Drug Abuse.
 (2018, June).
-Drug Facts: Heroin. from https://www.drugabuse.gov/publications/drugfacts/heroin
+Drug Facts: Heroin.
+Retrieved from https://www.drugabuse.gov/publications/drugfacts/heroin